MicrosoftDocs/azure-docs/articles/iot-dps/tutorial-custom-allocation-policies.md

 To derive the device key, you use the enrollment group **Primary Key** you noted earlier to compute the [HMAC-SHA256](https://wikipedia.org/wiki/HMAC) of the device registration ID for each device and convert the result into Base64 format.
 For more information on creating derived device keys with enrollment groups, see the group enrollments section of [Symmetric key attestation](concepts-symmetric-key-attestation.md).

-For the example in this article, use the following two device registration IDs and compute a device key for both devices.
+For the example in this tutorial, use the following two device registration IDs and compute a device key for both devices.
 Both registration IDs have a valid suffix to work with the example code for the custom allocation policy:

 * **breakroom499-contoso-tstrsd-007**
 * **mainbuilding167-contoso-hpsd-088**